kelu124/echomods/include/AddMyLogs.md

 * Got the boards for Bomanz v3 and SMD stuff
 * Sold some boards
-* @todo Need to have a look at this RPI GPIO DMA  - https://github.com/hzeller/rpi-gpio-dma-demo
+* @done Need to have a look at this RPI GPIO DMA  - https://github.com/hzeller/rpi-gpio-dma-demo
-* @todo Include some cletus remarks (sourcing) on gitbook
+* @done Include some cletus remarks (sourcing) on gitbook
 * @cancelled convert all previous images to dicom
 * @done answer some questions online for RPI + ultrasound
 * @done add the at todos to the shopping list (see [here](https://kelu124.gitbooks.io/echomods/content/Chapter7/shoppingList.html) ) by means of a grep -> temp file